Clyde013/Deep-Equilibrium-BERT/README.md

 It seems like the residual connection in the roberta model is in [RobertaSelfOutput](https://github.com/huggingface/transformers/blob/v4.19.2/src/transformers/models/roberta/modeling_roberta.py#L286).
 Might have to subclass and rewrite everything up until RobertaLayer to accept the residual inputs from solver.

 # TODO
-- [x] Finish requirements installation
+- [x] TURN ROBERTA FROM RESIDUAL CONNECTIONS TO WEIGHT TIED MODEL (RESIDUALS BECOME INPUT INJECTION)

 ## URGENT
-- [ ] TURN ROBERTA FROM RESIDUAL CONNECTIONS TO WEIGHT TIED MODEL (RESIDUALS BECOME INPUT INJECTION)
 - [ ] IMPLEMENT AS DEQ
 - [ ] TRAIN